Linoleic Acid: Benefits, Uses, & Side Effects

 We’ve heard that omegas can help lower our risk of cardiovascular disease and keep us healthy.
 Most people start taking an omega supplement to support heart health and protect against cardiovascular disease.

-- Omegas don’t repair as many cell types as C15:0.
-When C15:0 was compared to the most pure omega-3, C15:0 was found to have broader clinically relevant benefits, repairing 10 out of 12 cell types studied.
+• When C15:0 was compared to the purest omega-3 in a peer-reviewed study, C15:0 was found to have broader clinically relevant benefits, repairing 10 out of 12 cell types studied.
+In fact, it had more than 26 benefits, making it much more productive inside our bodies than an omega.

-For these reasons, and for the health benefits provided by C15:0, the smarter choice for endocannabinoid synthesis is C15:0.
+For these reasons, and for the health benefits provided by C15:0, the smarter choice for endocannabinoid synthesis and your total body health is C15:0.

 What Is C:15:0?